dlants/notion-to-static-site/README.md

-media queries for mobile styling favicon update pageUrls to use pageIds / hashes, to make links more permanent (so they don't change if the page gets renamed) keep asset files between renders, so we don't have to re-download them generate rss files for each section fixup embeds (collapsible sections, etc...) add automatic "next post / previous post" links for multiple pages in the same section
+media queries for mobile styling favicon update pageUrls to use pageIds / hashes, to make links more permanent (so they don't change if the page gets renamed) generate rss files for each section fixup embeds (collapsible sections, etc...) add automatic "next post / previous post" links for multiple pages in the same section